Anujkumar23/javascriptDailyPractise/loops.js/notes.md

 #### breaking the loop ####
-The loops exits when the condition become false but we have a keyword through which we can force the exit.
+The loops stops when the condition become false but we have a keyword through which we can force the exit.
  The break keyword stop the whole execution of the loop

 #### continue ####